MemSearcher: Training LLMs to Reason, Search and Manage Memory via End-to-End Reinforcement Learning: Experiments

-\paragraph{Implementation Details.} We conduct our training and evaluation on Qwen2.5-3B-Instruct and Qwen2.5-7B-Instruct.
+\paragraph{Implementation Details.} We conduct our experiments on Qwen2.5-3B/7B/14B-Instruct models~\cite{qwen2025qwen25technicalreport}.
 We use the 2018 Wikipedia dump~\citep{karpukhin2020dense} as the knowledge source and E5~\citep{wang2022text} as the retriever.
-We conduct the training based on verl~\citep{sheng2025hybridflow}, constrain the model to an 8K context window, and set the maximum tokens in the memory to 1,024 tokens.
-For training, we follow Search-R1, using its fully open training data, including the training splits of two datasets, NQ~\citep{kwiatkowski2019natural} and HotpotQA~\citep{yang2018hotpotqa}, to form the dataset for training.
-Within the datasets used for training, NQ is a general question answering dataset, while HotpotQA is a multi-hop question answering dataset.
-For evaluation, we systematically test \Ours and the baseline methods on seven datasets, covering both in-domain and out-of-domain scenarios.
-This setup enables us to rigorously assess not only how well the models generalize to questions that resemble the training distribution, but also how robust they are when applied to domains that differ from the training data.
-Such a comprehensive evaluation provides deeper insights into the effectiveness of our approach under varied conditions.
+The maximum number of tokens in the memory is set to 1,024.
+For training, we follow Search-R1, using its fully open training datasets, including the training splits of NQ~\citep{kwiatkowski2019natural} and HotpotQA~\citep{yang2018hotpotqa}, and the rollout group size of each prompt is set to 5.
+We conduct the training based on the verl library~\citep{sheng2025hybridflow}, and the rollout temperature is set to 1.0.
+For evaluation, we test \Ours on seven public datasets, covering both in-domain and out-of-domain scenarios.
+Such a comprehensive evaluation provides deeper insights into the effectiveness of \Ours under varied conditions.